QubesOS/qubes-doc/configuration/vpn.md

 ### ProxyVM

-One of the best things in Qubes is that you can use a special type of VM called a ProxyVM.
+One of the best unique features of Qubes OS is its special type of VM called a ProxyVM.
 The special thing is that your AppVMs see this as a NetVM (or uplink), and your NetVMs see it as a downstream AppVM.
 Because of this, you can place a ProxyVM between your AppVMs and your NetVM.
 This is how the default sys-firewall VM functions.

 Using a ProxyVM to set up a VPN client gives you the ability to:

--   Separate your VPN credentials from Your NetVM.
+-   Separate your VPN credentials from your NetVM.
--   Separate your VPN credentials from Your AppVM data.
+-   Separate your VPN credentials from your AppVM data.
 -   Easily control which of your AppVMs are connected to your VPN by simply setting it as a NetVM of the desired AppVM.

 Set up a ProxyVM as a VPN gateway using NetworkManager
 ------------------------------------------------------

-1. Create a new VM: Name it, click the ProxyVM radio button then choose a color and template.
+1. Create a new VM, name it, click the ProxyVM radio button, and then choose a color and template.

     ![Create\_New\_VM.png](/attachment/wiki/VPN/Create_New_VM.png)